 Emphasis is put on exploring the many expressions of dynamic interaction between masculine and feminine energies – something that is at the very core of MA-URI.
 In their powerful interaction lies one of the most important keys to a successful and passionate journey through life.
 Also here at beginner level this emphasis serves to enhance dynamic personal growth and to provide an ever-expanding experience of self and of MA-URI.

 In terms of pre-bodywork training students will be taught the basic MA-URI techniques used later in the Module 2 training to warm up the body for a full bodywork session.
-One purpose of introducing some of the basic techniques at this early stage is to make students aware of the sacredness of this work and let them experience the special quality of ‘Sacred Touch’, i.e. as done by the long rhythmical strokes of the forearm alternating with the touch of the palm.
-Also, it serves the purpose of bringing students in contact with their own bodies, so that they may begin to understand, honour and give strength to their bodies.
+One purpose of introducing some of the basic techniques at this early stage is to bring students in contact with their own bodies, so that they may begin to understand, honour and give strength to their bodies.
+Also, it serves the purpose of making students aware of the sacredness of this work.
+This is done through the practice of ‘Sacred Touch’ and the application of long rhythmical strokes of the forearm alternating with the touch of the palm.
 Furthermore, it serves the purpose of enabling students to learn progressively and to learn well the correct techniques, the movement patterns and principles which constitute the basis for MA-URI Bodywork.

 In the Module I workshops basic MA-URI principles are introduced and applied to every activity as keys to personal empowerment and self-healing.
 Students are encouraged to look deep within themselves for answers to the fundamental questions, WHO am I, WHAT am I, WHERE do I come from and Where am I going?
 Guided meditations as well as „dynamic meditations‟ (where you meditate as you move and dance) are used to explore the boundaries of habit, beliefs and expectations.
 They are used also to help students identify their state of health, happiness and success in life and to allow the person’s inner nature and true strengths and abilities to unfold.